SphericalCowww/ROS_init_practice/ros2_ws5_manipulator/README.md

     ## Plan
     ## Execute

-Can also try also moving the 3D model (slowly if on rasp pi) before Plan and Execute.
-Also try selecting ``MotionPlanning:Use Cartesian Path``, where planning may fail due to solution not existing.
+Can also try moving the 3D model (slowly if on rasp pi) before Plan and Execute.
+Also, try selecting ``MotionPlanning:Use Cartesian Path``, where planning may fail due to the solution not existing.

 ## References:
 - Edouard Renard, "ROS 2 Moveit 2 - Control a Robotic Arm" (<a href="https://www.udemy.com/course/ros2-moveit2/">Udemy</a>)